 - Always change the password that comes with the camera to avoid making it easy for hackers to guess.

-Given the wi-fi connection of the LeFun, it doesn't have range limitations earning it a 10 of 10 for range testing.
+Given the wi-fi connection of the LeFun, it doesn't have range limitations.

 While you can use this camera in larger homes or those where a traditionally dedicated monitor won't work well, wi-fi monitors do have limitations.
 You will need strong, fast, reliable internet service to use the LeFun.
 If your internet fails, then you won't have monitoring capabilities, and if it is slow, you could suffer lag times or dropped connections.